oswee/oswee.bak/README.md

 ## Current state

+17-Aug-2019
+Made some small project reorganization and moved code from /domain to /internal.
+Introduced high level domains like /core, /shipping, /web.
+Somehow it feels right direction.

 12-Aug-2019
 Currently managed to Dockerize `./domains/public/` (multi-stage scratch build) which is public frontend.
 I think i will split front-end in two parts.